awsdocs/aws-control-tower-guide/doc_source/ec2-rules.md

 **Details and examples**
 + For details about the PASS, FAIL, and SKIP behaviors associated with this control, see the: [CT\.EC2\.PR\.3 rule specification](#ct-ec2-pr-3-rule)
-+ For examples of PASS and FAIL CloudFormation Templates related to this control, see: [CT\.EC2\.PR\.3 example templates](#ct-ec2-pr-3-templates)
++ For examples of PASS and FAIL AWS CloudFormation Templates related to this control, see: [CT\.EC2\.PR\.3 example templates](#ct-ec2-pr-3-templates)

 **Explanation**

-Security groups provide stateful filtering of ingress and egress network traffic to AWS\.
+Security groups provide stateful filtering of ingress and egress network traffic to AWS resources\.
+Disallowing usage of the strings `0.0.0.0/0` or `::/0` helps protect against this common misconfiguration and encourages users to choose a range aligned with least\-privilege principles\.

+AWS recommends a layered approach, to ensure that network access is provided only as necessary for your business requirements\.
 Security group rules should follow the principle of least privileged access\.
-Unrestricted access \(any IP address with a `/0` suffix\) increases the opportunity for malicious activity such as hacking, denial\-of\-service attacks, and loss of data\.

-Unless a port is specifically allowed, the port should deny unrestricted access\.
+Unrestricted access increases the opportunity for malicious activity\.
+Unless a port is specifically allowed, the port should deny unrestricted access \(any IP address with a `/0` suffix\)\.

 **Usage considerations**
-This control only applies to Amazon EC2 security group and EC2 security group ingress resources with ingress rules that allow inbound traffic from `0.0.0.0/0` or `::/0`
+This control applies only to Amazon EC2 security group and EC2 security group ingress resources with ingress rules that allow inbound traffic from `0.0.0.0/0` or `::/0`

 ### Remediation for rule failure<a name="ct-ec2-pr-3-remediation"></a>

-Ensure that security groups with ingress rules that allow TCP or UDP traffic from `0.0.0.0/0` or ' only allow traffic from ports `80` or `443`\.
+Ensure that security groups with ingress rules that allow TCP or UDP traffic from `0.0.0.0/0` or `::/0` allow traffic from ports `80` or `443` only\.

 The examples that follow show how to implement this remediation\.